Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Pretrained model performance

 The OPT models outperformed the GPT-2 models \cite{radford_gpt2} at similar model sizes.
 We also tested the recent Llama 3 model \cite{grattafiori_llama3} that was trained on substantially more data than the other models (15\,T tokens), but found it did no better than the OPT models.

 Determining the cause of the perplexity differences between model families is difficult due to the many differences in the underlying LLM architectures, training data, and training procedures.
-But given that the performance of n-gram models on AAC-like text have been shown to depend on the training data \cite{vertanen_imagination}, we conjecture difference may be due to the amount of well-matched English text versus other types of text (e.g.~other natural or programming languages).
+But given that the performance of n-gram models on AAC-like text have been shown to depend on the training data \cite{vertanen_imagination}, we conjecture the difference may be due to the amount of well-matched English text versus other types of text (e.g.~other natural or programming languages).

 Our n-gram model inferences using KenLM \cite{heafield_kenlm} were fast at 0.1\,ms per prediction (using a CPU).
-Despite substantial performance optimization efforts as well as using an A100 GPU for inference, our search algorithm was much slower at 38--93\,ms per prediction.
+Despite substantial performance optimization efforts as well as using an NVIDIA A100 GPU for inference, our search algorithm was much slower at 55--120\,ms per prediction.
 In general, larger models took longer.
-We will investigate other models for speeding inference in \cref{section_other_models}.
+We will investigate other methods for faster inference in \cref{section_other_models}.